woofmute/woofmute.github.io/rez/data formats/stage/mapshape.md

 ## Map Data Table Layout
 6 longs, which are:
-- The total map drawnumber count,
+- The total number of objects in the **scene**,
-- The total number of objects in the object list,
+- The total number of objects in the **object list**,
-- The total number of entries in the third pointer,
+- The total number of entries in the **third pointer**,
-- The pointer for the map drawnumbers,
+- The pointer for the map scene,
 - The pointer for the map object list,
 - The pointer for the third list.

+## Scene Layout
+11 longs, which are:
+1. Object ID (in order of objects in the object list),
+2. Unknown (object won't render on certain values),
+3. X position,
+4. Z position,
+5. Y position,
+6. X rotation,
+7. Z rotation,
+8. Y rotation,
+9. X scale,
+10. Z scale,
+11. Y scale.

+This repeats for each object defined in the scene object count.

 ## Map Parameters
 1. Fog type,